astampoulis/makam-paper-funpearl/makamcode/06-structural.md

 ...
 ```

 ADVISOR.
-I see you learn quickly and wrote the symmetric case for `typedef`s so as to avoid looping!
-Still, writing boilerplate is not fun, is it?
+Writing boilerplate is not fun, is it?

 STUDENT.
 It is not.
-I wish we could just write the first two rules; they're the important
+I wish we could just write the first two rules that you wrote; they're the important
 ones, after all.
 All the others just propagate the structural recursion through.
 Also,
 whenever we add a new constructor for types, we'll have to remember to add a `typeq` rule
 for it....